 •The electronics – Once you have seen the bus you like, go inside and check EVERYTHING.
 Every light, every electronic device, every seat, the stereo, even the floors if you wish.
 If the bus is not perfect, then report it.
 If you don’t report them, you might be charged for them, also, you might be able to negotiate a better price once they are considered.

 • The license – Make sure the company has a license and an insurance company.
 In case of an accident, the company should be able to answer it.
-Insist on checking both and make sure they are legit.
+Insist on checking both and make sure they are legit, because you may find it stressful if they are still able to petition for a DUI criminal lawyer or other defense lawyer to represent them in court.

 4. Reserve.
 Reserve.
 Reserve